onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     **show epstein mail with those words**
     ok, I'm joking, there's no password
     Im joking - why would there be a password - secrecy is the complete polar opposite of what I’m talking about - secrecy is completely antithetical !!!
 If you want less of that - show epstein - I can deliver you a system where that cannot exist
+    > "The very word 'secrecy' is repugnant in a free and open society, and we are as a people inherently and historically opposed to secret societies, to secret oaths, and to secret procedings.
+We decided long ago that the dangers of excessive and unwarranted concealment of pertinent facts far outweighted the dangers which are cited to justify it." - John F. Kennedy
+    JFK Secret Societies Speech (full version)

 ██████████████████████████████████████████████████████████████████